wait::event

 When to Use

-- Wait for specific events to occur before continuing execution
+- Wait for specific messages to occur before continuing execution

-- React to events in an asynchronous manner
+- React to messages in an asynchronous manner

-- Filter events based on their content using predicates
+- Filter messages based on their content using predicates